MicrosoftDocs/win32-pr.de-de/desktop-src/WMP/event-fromelement.md

 ## <a name="possible-values"></a>Mögliche Werte

-Dieses Attribut ist ein Schreib geschütztes-Objekt.
+Dieses Attribut ist ein schreibgeschütztes Objekt.

 ## <a name="requirements"></a>Anforderungen